Tissue typing for kidney donation

 Step one: blood group

-If you are considering donation of a kidney to your child, you will first need to have your blood group checked.
-If your child is blood group AB, which is rare, a person with any blood group can donate.
-If your child is one of the other blood groups (A, O or B), you must either be the same blood group or blood group O, which can donate to all.
-You may not necessarily be a blood group that is compatible with your child.
+• If your child is one of the other blood groups (A, O or B), the donor must either be the same blood group or blood group O, which can donate to all.

-If you are not, you are excluded from donating your kidney at present.
+The donor’s blood group may not necessarily be one that is compatible with your child.
+If it isn’t, your child cannot receive this donated kidney.
 Research may find ways around this in the future, but we do not know when this could happen.

 Step two: tissue typing

 The tissue type is what makes someone react to a donated kidney.
 Normally, tissue type is involved in the process of getting rid of viruses from the body.

 There are six principal pieces of protein in the cells of the body that are involved in this process.
 These are called HLA antigens and scientists have given them each a different number, as they have been discovered.
-Your child inherited three of the six from each parent, but cannot inherit a number that neither parent has.
+Your child will have inherited three of the six HLA numbers from each parent, but cannot inherit a number that neither parent has.

-if the mother’s HLA numbers are: 1 2 3 4 5 6 and the father’s HLA numbers are: 7 8 9 10 11 12 then their child could have HLA numbers: 1 2 3 7 8 9 or: 4 5 6 10 11 12 or: 2 4 5 7 9 10 but could not be: 1 2 3 7 10 13
+• For example, if the mother’s HLA numbers are: 1 2 3 4 5 6 and the father’s HLA numbers are: 7 8 9 10 11 12 then their child could have HLA numbers: 1 2 3 7 8 9 or 4 5 6 10 11 12 or 2 4 5 7 9 10 but could not be 1 2 3 7 10 13 as neither parent has HLA number 13

 We ask that you consider this carefully and before agreeing to the test, we would want you, as a family, to decide who should be told if the results are unexpected.
-That is, if the tests were to show that one or other of you is not the ‘blood parent’, would both of you, one of you or neither of you want to be told?
+That is, if the tests were to show that one or other of you is not the ‘biological parent’, would both of you, one of you or neither of you want to be told?

 If you have any questions or concerns about this, you must discuss them either with the doctor or nurse or your family doctor (GP) before undergoing the blood test.
 We ask that you consider this carefully.